Training Fair Models in Federated Learning without Data Privacy Infringement: FedFair: A Practical Solution

+According to Theorem~\ref{thm:fedfair}, when the data instances in the data set $B_i$ are independently and identically drawn from $\mathcal{D}$, a feasible solution $\theta$ to the FedFair problem is $(\epsilon + r)$-fair with a probability no smaller than a lower bound $1 - \frac{\sigma_{avg}^2}{Nr^2}$.
+Interestingly, this means that the solution $\theta$ has a higher probability to be $(\epsilon + r)$-fair when the number of clients increases, because the variable $N$ in the lower bound $1 - \frac{\sigma_{avg}^2}{Nr^2}$ is the number of clients.

-To compare the model fairness performance of the FedFair approach and the LCO approach using Theorems~\ref{thm:lco_quality} and~\ref{thm:fedfair}, we have to analyze the difference between $\sigma_{avg}^2$ and $\sigma_{min}^2$, which depends on the differences among $\sigma_1^2, \ldots, \sigma_N^2$.
+Based on Theorems~\ref{thm:lco_quality} and~\ref{thm:fedfair}, we can compare the model fairness performance of the FedFair approach and the LCO approach when the data instances in the data set $B_i$ are independently and identically drawn from $\mathcal{D}$.
+The key is to analyze the difference between $\sigma_{avg}^2$ and $\sigma_{min}^2$, which depends on the differences among $\sigma_1^2, \ldots, \sigma_N^2$.

 Since we use the same formula to compute every local estimation based on the data instances drawn from the same distribution $\mathcal{D}$, the differences among $\sigma_1^2, \ldots, \sigma_N^2$ are determined by the differences among the numbers of data instances owned by different clients.

-In typical federated learning applications~\cite{mcmahan2017communication, chen2017distributed, yang2019federated}, clients often have similar amounts of data.
+In typical federated learning applications~\cite{mcmahan2017communication,chen2017distributed,yang2019federated}, clients often have similar amounts of data.
 This produces small differences among $\sigma_1^2, \ldots, \sigma_N^2$, which further means $\sigma_{avg}^2$ and $\sigma_{min}^2$ are close to each other.

-Because of the factor of $N$ in Lemma~\ref{lm:var}, the variance $\sigma_{fed}^2=\frac{\sigma_{avg}^2}{N}$ of the federated estimation is much smaller than the minimum variance $\sigma_{min}^2$ of the local estimations.
-In consequence, based on Theorems~\ref{thm:lco_quality} and~\ref{thm:fedfair}, a solution to the FedFair problem can have a much higher probability to achieve good model fairness performance than a solution to the LCO problem.
+More often than not, the number of clients $N$ is large in typical federated learning scenarios~\cite{kairouz2021advances,yang2019federated}.
+Thus, the variance $\sigma_{fed}^2=\frac{\sigma_{avg}^2}{N}$ of the federated estimation is much smaller than the minimum variance $\sigma_{min}^2$ of the local estimations.
+In consequence, based on Theorems~\ref{thm:lco_quality} and~\ref{thm:fedfair}, a solution to the FedFair problem can have a much higher probability of achieving good model fairness performance than a solution to the LCO problem.

-\nop{ Computing the federated estimation does not infringe the data privacy of any client, because every local estimation is privately computed by the corresponding client, and all the local estimations are sent to the cloud server to compute the federated estimation.
-We will discuss more about this later in Section~\chu{xxx}.

-Similar to the federated loss in \eqref{eq:lf}, the federated estimation collects the local estimations shared by all the clients, which makes it highly effective in collaborating the clients to train a fair model together without infringing the data privacy of all the clients. }